harvard-lil/website-static/app/_interviews/martin-kunze-steffen-hellmold.md

 <p>So a lot of money would help get this done faster.</p>

+<div class="pull-quote">The question is the other way around.
+How do you get a business out of something which you think should last for thousands of years?</div>

 <div class="speaker-label">Steffen Hellmold</div>
 <p>While we have the starting point with lasers, the ultimate scale would be similar to making silicon chips today with a semiconductor manufacturing process, if you could use and leverage this entire foundational infrastructure, you could write information onto glass in a very enduring way.
 Keep in mind that semiconductor chips last much longer than they may operate.
 So when you think about that, that's truly the integral part in how you make storage a part of the overall high-tech ecosystem.</p>